We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Shower liner

 - Blinds (Not sure where to buy blinds?
-Check out our review of the very popular 3 Day Blinds)
+Check out our review of the top-rated white-glove service from 3 Day Blinds)

 - Storage bins